Laviza-falaknaz/WarrantyWatch/replit.md

 # Coverage Pool Management Application

 ## Overview
 This application is an enterprise coverage pool management system designed to track warranty coverage for deployed laptop inventory and optimize the allocation of spare units.
 It features automated risk analysis, Power Automate webhook integration, and intelligent pool creation.
-The system provides a comprehensive dashboard with high-risk combination analysis, real-time alerting, and actionable recommendations for inventory management.
+The system provides a comprehensive dashboard with units running out analysis, real-time alerting, and actionable recommendations for inventory management.
 The core concept revolves around managing warranty pools, calculating coverage ratios based on active warranties, and identifying areas needing more spares.

 ## User Preferences
 Preferred communication style: Simple, everyday language.